Ruby (elephant): Pregnancy and death

-Wilbur soot.
-Another female Asian elephant, Indu, was loaned from the Houston Zoo to be Ruby's birthing companion.
-Indu still lives at the Phoenix Zoo.

-Death

-At the end of October 1998, Ruby began to show signs of labor, but the birth didn't start.
-On Halloween, the zoo's veterinarians determined that her calf had died in her womb, and the decision was made to perform a Caesarean operation.
+Zoo officials decided to breed Ruby.
+Zoo executive director Jeff Williamson, was a primary factor in the decision to breed Ruby.
+In 1996, when she was 22, she was shipped to the Tulsa Zoo to mate with a bull elephant named Allan in Tulsa, Oklahoma where she lived for about a year.
+When she became pregnant in 1997, she was returned to Phoenix.
+At the end of October 1998, Ruby began to show signs of labor, but the birth did not start.
+On October 31, 1998, the zoo's veterinarians determined that her calf had died in her womb, and the decision was made to perform a Caesarean operation.
 When surgery began on November 6, it was discovered that her uterus had ripped and a massive infection had spread through her abdominal cavity.
-Her male fetal calf weighed 300 pounds, twice the size of a normal newborn elephant.
+Her male fetal calf weighed 321 pounds.
+Normal newborn elephants usually weigh between 200 and 250 pounds.
 Ruby was euthanized immediately and her death triggered an outpouring of grief throughout the Phoenix area.
 When the Phoenix Zoo announced a free-admission day in honor of Ruby's memory, 43,000 people attended, nearly triple a normal day's attendance.